tdegeus/slip_nucleation_2023/README.md

 Read information (avalanche size, stress, strain, ...) of an ensemble.

+### AvalancheEvolution_stress

+Extract time evolution of a specific push.
+This reruns the push and store the output at different avalanche radii `A`.

 ## Environment

 For each code the environment can be entirely set using *Conda*.
 In particular, each code has a file `environment.yaml` which contains the necessary dependencies.